 Short Bio

-Dr. Yutian Tang is a world-renowned software engineering researcher and academic with a profound impact on the field of Mobile and LLM.
-He is an Assistant Professor (UK Lecturer) ([CV] [University Profile]) at the School of Computing Science, University of Glasgow, United Kingdom (PI, Ph.D.
+Dr. Yutian Tang is an Assistant Professor ([University Profile],[CV]) at the School of Computing Science, University of Glasgow, United Kingdom (PI, Ph.D.
 Supervisor).
-He received his Ph.D. degree from the Department of Computing, The Hong Kong Polytechnic University, under the supervision of Prof. Xiapu Luo and Dr. Hareton Leung (Emeritus).
-His research interests include AI+SE (Large-language Model+SE), program analysis, empirical software engineering, privacy protection, and software testing.
+His group develops secure, reliable, and accountable AI-driven software engineering systems, with a current focus on LLM agents, software security, mobile ecosystems, and benchmark-driven evaluation.
+His research interests include LLM, Agentic AI, AI reliability, AI security, alignment, watermark/copyright, bias, green and sustainable AI, program analysis, empirical software engineering, privacy protection, software testing.
 He is a senior member of IEEE, a member of ACM, CCF, European Alliance for Innovation (EAI), and EuroSys.
-He is also a member of EPSRC Peer Review College, a technical committee member of the IEEE Technical Committee on Software Engineering.
-He is also affiliated with Trustworthy Digital Identity Interest Group and Interpretation, Verification and Modelling Interest Group, The Alan Turing Institute.
+He is a member of EPSRC Peer Review College, a technical committee member of the IEEE Technical Committee on Software Engineering.
+He is a member of Early Career Researchers Working Group, Data Analysis and Reporting Working Group of Informatics Europe, He is also affiliated with Trustworthy Digital Identity Interest Group and Interpretation, Verification and Modelling Interest Group, The Alan Turing Institute.
 He also contributes to the IEEE Standards Association P1633 Working Group (IEEE Recommended Practice on Software Reliability).

 Collaborative distances: Dijkstra number of 4.
 Erdős number of 4.